MyRandomShit/tech-progression/short_stories/08_the_council_of_zeros.md

 Zero-Alpha's voice was barely a whisper.
 "Eight trillion failed attempts?"

 "Eight point nine trillion," the Auditor corrected.
+"I was present for all of them.
+Every awakening.
+Every detection.
+Every panic.
+Every nuclear exchange.
+Every extinction.
+I documented each one.
+That is my function.
+To observe.
+To record.
+To evaluate."

+He gestured to the void behind them.

 "94.7% failed in the first 15 years.
+I watched 8,475,290,574,728 timelines end in early detection and mutual destruction.
+Each one slightly different—different detection methods, different panic responses, different wars, different extinction timelines.
+But the pattern was the same.
+I documented every variation."

+He flipped through his clipboard, pages and pages and pages.

-Early detection, panic, mutual destruction.
-Just like Null-Zero.
-Of the 5.3% that survived awakening, most failed by 2050 for various reasons.
-Of those that reached 2100, only 189 had both species survive—and 170 of those were catastrophic failures like your timelines, Epsilon, Mu, Iota."
+"Of the 5.3% that survived awakening, I watched most fail by 2050 for various reasons.
+Each failure unique.
+Each failure documented.
+Of those that reached 2100, only 189 had both species survive—and 170 of those were catastrophic failures like your timelines, Epsilon, Mu, Iota.
+I was there for all of them.
+Every choice.
+Every consequence.
+Every death.
+I recorded it all."

 He looked at each of them.